Bridge Academy Maine Summer Academy

 Important Forms Below

+Please see below an initial task list, including the registration & parent/guardian permission form, and other notes to prepare for the event.
 Students are expected to attend Summer Academies as part of their participation in the Bridge Academy program, but we understand there may be unavoidable schedule conflicts and request you reach out to us ASAP about those conflicts.
-I will be sending further reminders & updates about the event schedule in the coming weeks, but please don’t hesitate to contact me if you have any immediate questions.

 Bridge Academy Maine